View Portland Hop-on Hop-Off Trolley Map in a larger map

 South Park Blocks – Visit one of Portland’s many parks and the heart of Portland’s cultural district including the Performing Arts Center, Oregon Historical Society, and the Portland Art Museum.

-Washington Park – The Rose Test Gardens are Portland’s Post Card feature.
+Washington Park – Japanese and Rose Test Gardens –The Rose Test Gardens are Portland’s Post Card feature.
 Be sure to take a stroll through the four different gardens.
-Adjacent attractions include the Zoo Train to the Oregon Zoo.
+In the Japanese Garden enjoy a sense of peace, harmony and tranquility that can come from touring the 5.5 acre garden that includes five distinctive garden styles.

-Oregon Zoo – Home of “Packy” and the famous elephant herd and many other themed areas.
+Oregon Zoo/Foresty Museum – Home of the famous elephant herd and many other themed areas.
 The World Forestry Center Discovery Museum and the Portland Children’s Museum also share this stop.

 Hoyt Arbortem – Enjoy the more than 6,000 specimens from around the world that grow here.
 It is a living laboratory encompassing 189 ridge-top acres, accessible by 12 miles of hiking trails.
 A place of beauty and serenity.